badlogic/jack/README.md

 - anything else that's not listed under goals

 ## Code Overview
-Jack's code is organized as follows.
+Jack's code is found in the jack/ folder and is organized as follows.

 ### Packages
 - ```com.badlogic.jack```: main package, containing the main entry point, ```Jack```